FTChinese/ftc-icons/README.md

 #Install
 `bower install ftc-icons`

-Use you scss file `@import "ftc-icons/main"`

-`gulp serve` for live preview.
+If you specify `inludePaths: 'bower_components'` in `node-sass`, just import the `main.scss` file below:

+    @import "ftc-icons/main.scss"

+To see the icons list and effects, run:

+    gulp preview

 #Usage

-FTC-ICONS uses `ftc/*.svg` files as source to build datauri, png and sprite.
+FTC-ICONS uses `src/*.svg` files as source to build datauri, png and sprite.

-## Use SVG Datauri
+## Use Sass Variables

-SVG files are turned into datauri as sass variables in the partial file `acss/_ftc-var.scss`.
+SVG files under `src` are turned into datauri as sass variables in the partial file `build/sass/_ftc-var.scss`.
 In your scss file and write scss rules like `background-image: $social-wechat`.

+## Use Sass Functions and Mixins

+FTC icons, together with icons produced is turned into sass functions and mixins with `gulp-sassvg` and under `scss`.
+You can import `scss/_sassvg.scss` and use its function `sassvg()` or mixin `@include sassvg` in you sass file.

+### `sassvg()` function
+Currently you could not use `gulp-sassvg` on svg icons with more than one color since `gulp-sassvg` will turn every occurrence of `fill:color` in your svg into its own template `fill:#{$fillcolor}`.
+This means when you pass in an argument to `$color` or `$fillcolor`, every path in the gernerated svg datauri have this color.
+As long as you svg has only one color, this works quite good.
+By default all fillcolors you added to the src svg will be erased when turn into `_sassvg-data.css`.

+    sassvg($icon,
+        $color: $sassvg--color,
+        $fillcolor: $color,
+        $strokecolor: $color,
+        $opacity: 1,
+        $extrastyles: "",
+        $url: $sassvg--url
+    )

+Let's say you want to use the `svg/hamburger.svg`, you can do it this way:

+    background-image: sassvg(hamburger);

+If your icons are drawn on a transparent canvas with the path filled.
+You can change it for compiled results:

+    background-image: sassvg(hamburger, $fillcolor: #fff, $extrastyles: "background-color:" + #FFCC99);

+`$extrastyles` will be set on the `<svg>` element, thus the style will be applied to the entire canvas. `$fillcolor` will be set on `<svg>` and every occurrence of `fill` on the `<path>` element (See why it doesn't work when you used more than one color on the icon?).

 ## Use SVG files directly

-Minified SVG icons is under the folder `svg`.
+Minified SVG icons is under the folder `build/svg`.

 ## Use PNG files directly

-PNG files are generated from SVGs, put into `png`.
+PNG files are generated from SVGs, put into `build/png`.

 ## Use PNG sprite